garylawuk/symmetrical-broccoli/README.md

  ```

 ### Networking for each VPC

+Note: we should really be creating more than one subnet per VPC: one per AZ in each VPC is optimal as spot prices can vary per AZ.

 ```
 for i in $(aws ec2 --region=eu-west-2  describe-regions | awk '/RegionName/ {print $2}' | tr -d \")
 do